Thursday, 21 Nov 2024

 This duration is significantly shorter than what is seen in most American sports.
 For instance, the average NFL game lasts for 3 hours and 12 minutes, while the average NBA playoff game in 2021 lasted a staggering 3 hours and 42 minutes.

-Tham Khảo Thêm: Soccer Defender: A Comprehensive Guide
+Tham Khảo Thêm: Alex Morgan's Soccer Cleats

 Occasionally, soccer matches can extend beyond the usual timeframe.
 Cup competitions like the Champions League or the World Cup may have matches that go beyond the regular 90 minutes.
 We’ll delve into why this happens and explain the role of extra time and penalties.
 But before that, let’s explore the concept of stoppage time in soccer.